The Man Who Shot Liberty Valance: Music

 The film's music score was composed by Cyril J. Mockridge, but in scenes involving Hallie's relationships with Doniphon and Stoddard, Ford reprised Alfred Newman's "Ann Rutledge Theme", from Young Mr. Lincoln.
 He told Bogdanovich that he used the theme in both films to evoke repressed desire and lost love.
-The film scholar Kathryn Kalinak notes that Ann Rutledge's theme "encodes longing" and "fleshes out the failed love affair between Hallie and Tom Doniphon, the growing love between Hallie and Ranse Stoddard, and the traumatic loss experienced by Hallie over her choice of one over the other, none of which is clearly articulated by dialogue."
+Film scholar Kathryn Kalinak notes that Ann Rutledge's theme "encodes longing" and "fleshes out the failed love affair between Hallie and Tom Doniphon, the growing love between Hallie and Ranse Stoddard, and the traumatic loss experienced by Hallie over her choice of one over the other, none of which is clearly articulated by dialogue."
 Portions of the song "There'll Be a Hot Time in the Old Town Tonight" are played in scenes by bar musicians and a marching band.

-Mockridge's main theme that opens the picture can also be heard, in a somewhat different form, in a trailer for River of No Return with Robert Mitchum and Marilyn Monroe released in 1953, currently available for viewing as the trailer for River of No Return on Amazon.com.
+Mockridge's main theme that opens the picture can also be heard, in a somewhat different form, in a trailer for River of No Return with Robert Mitchum and Marilyn Monroe released in 1953.

 The Burt Bacharach-Hal David song "(The Man Who Shot) Liberty Valance" became a top-10 hit for Gene Pitney.
 Though based upon the movie's plotline, it was not used in the film.
 Pitney said in an interview that he was in the studio about to record the song when "...
 Bacharach informed us that the film just came out."
-It seems unlikely that the song would be used for the opening credits since its lyrics give the film's surprise ending away.
+It seems unlikely that the song would be used for the opening credits, since its lyrics give the film's surprise ending away.
 The picture was released April 18, 1962, and the song entered the Billboard Hot 100 the week ending April 28, 1962, peaking at number four in June.
 Jimmie Rodgers also recorded the song, in the Gene Pitney style.
 James Taylor covered it on his 1985 album That's Why I'm Here, as did The Royal Guardsmen on their 1967 album Snoopy vs. the Red Baron.
 It was also covered by Australian rock band Regurgitator on its 1998 David/Bacharach tribute album To Hal and Bacharach.
-Members of the Western Writers of America chose it as one of the top 100 Western songs of all time.
+In 2010, the Western Writers of America chose it as one of the top 100 Western songs of all time.